Deep Ellum Restaurants

 2702 Main St., Deep Ellum

-The wait can be a long one, especially because the Pecan Lodge sticks to a schedule that’s dictated by meat quantities.
-In other words, if they run out of meat in their on-site smoke pit that day, you won’t be enjoying Dallas’ best BBQ.
-We were, however, lucky enough to get our hands on their world-renowned brisket, and it was perfectly smoked, absolutely decadent, huge in its size, and totally delicious.
+The wait can be a long one, especially because Pecan Lodge sticks to a schedule that’s dictated by meat quantities.
+In other words, if they run out of meat in their on-site smoke pit that day, you won’t be enjoying Dallas’s best BBQ.
+We were, however, lucky enough to get our hands on their world-renowned brisket, and it was perfectly smoked, absolutely decadent, huge, and totally delicious.
 The ribs are equally insane.

 2724 Commerce St., Deep Ellum

 A quick intro to Japanese: "Tanoshii" means fun; "oishii" means delicious.
 You’ll want to throw them both around at this buzzy eatery slinging noodle bowls and a mix of Asian street food.
 A few other key words to know: tonkotsu (breaded and fried pork cutlet), ramen (the noodles you know and love), yakitori (chicken skewers from the grill).
 Braised pork belly steamed buns sound tasty in every language.